 As the name suggests, the resolution refers to 480-pixel height in a single image.
 The SD resolution has been in use for many years now.
 You will find that most digital cameras, camcorders, and even some TVs use this resolution.
 SD is considered the base resolution level for broadcasting and streaming.
-In the American NTSC system, only 480i is available, having an aspect ratio of 4:3.
+In the American NTSC system, only 480i is available, having a video aspect ratio of 4:3.
 In PAL and SECAM systems, SDTV signal types have 576 interlaced lines of resolution.

 The typical Standard Definition TV refresh rates are 25, 29.97, and 30 fps.
 The SD video quality is low with lower bitrates and file size.
 Compared to higher video resolutions, SD quality tends to be less defined and blurry.
 In slow internet connectivity, SD may come with an advantage.
 SD requires less bandwidth for streaming which means a slower internet speed.
 SD videos will stream smoothly with less buffering compared to higher-quality videos.

 What is the High Definition or HD resolution?
 (SD vs HD)

 HD or High Definition is pretty much the industry resolution streaming standard.
 The resolution refers to a pixel height of either 720 or 1080 pixels.
 HD is further categorized into HD-ready or standard HD resolution of 720p and 1080p or 1080i full HD resolution.
 You can use VideoProc Converter to upscale 720p to 1080p or downscale 4K/1080p to 720p, convert video/audio/DVD formats, compress videos, record, and download media content.